Spring 2009 Fellows

 Tarun was born in the US to parents who emigrated from India and are now naturalized citizens.
 They reside in Shreveport, Louisiana

-Tarun worked on the staff of UN Secretary-General Kofi Annan's High-level Panel for UN reform and in the Executive Office of the Secretary-General.
-He later served as a consultant-advisor to the Norwegian Foreign Ministry on its nuclear non-proliferation and disarmament initiatives.
+Tarun has been a Non-Resident Fellow in the Brookings Institution's Project on International Order and Strategy, and a Graduate Fellow at Harvard University's Edmond J. Safra Center for Ethics.
+Tarun also worked on the staff of UN Secretary-General Kofi Annan's High-level Panel for UN reform; in the Executive Office of the Secretary-General; and as a consultant-advisor to the Norwegian Foreign Ministry.

 MICHAEL CHIU is the Co-Founder and CEO of Medigram, in San Francisco.